Salary Versus Dividends – Which is Best?

 - Over £150,000 pays 45%.

-The big difference between the two is that, unlike a dividend, salaries are subject to national insurance.
-All earnings between £8,424 and £46,356 are taxed at 12%.
+Unlike a dividend, salaries are subject to national insurance.
+All earnings between £9,500 and £50,000 are taxed at 12%.
 Beyond that, they are taxed at 2%.
-Above £8,424 there would also be 13.8% employers national insurance to pay by your company.

 How an accountant can help

-The rules and thresholds can make things complicated and they are shifting all the time.
 Fortunately, if you use an accountant, or outsource your tax to an accountancy firm, you will never have to get involved with them.
-They can ensure you comply with all your obligations and advise you on the optimal way to structure your income.
+A good accountant can take this particular worry off your shoulders and advise you on the optimal way to structure your income.
 As well as keeping all the details in order, this frees you up to concentrate on the more immediate challenges of driving your enterprise forward.